Jadey Duffield

-Jadey Duffield (born 15 February 1991) is an English actress, producer and screenwriter.
+Jadey Duffield (born 15 February 1991) is a British actress, producer and screenwriter.
 Duffield rose to prominence for her role as Lara Darwin in feature film C.O.O.L.I.O (2014).
 Since then, Duffield has acted in various films, including Guardians of the Galaxy (2014), produced by Marvel Studios, The Huntsman: Winter's War (2016), starring Chris Hemsworth, Charlize Theron, Emily Blunt and Jessica Chastain, and Ready Player One (2018), produced and directed by Steven Spielberg, starring Tye Sheridan, Olivia Cooke, Ben Mendelsohn, Lena Waithe, T.J.
 Miller, Simon Pegg, and Mark Rylance.

 Early life

 Jadey Duffield was born and raised in Kent, United Kingdom where she studied theatre and dance from a very young age.
 Her early training provided an excellent outlet for her enthusiasm and energy, proving also to be a fortunate precursor to the start of her professional acting career.
 At the age of 16, Duffield moved to London to study at the Reynolds Performing Arts School for 3 years.
 Graduating at 19, Duffield started her professional dance and acting career.